nijikokun/bacon.css/readme.md

 - Better RegExp support for Elements
 - Support Server-Side files & Dynamic `.ncss` parsing
 - Backward-Compatability with CSS
-- Better Nesting capabilities, leaving parent -> enter child -> return to parent
+- Better Nesting method *update* this is now in testing phase.
 - Methods with optional parameters

 ## License